About Classes

 We do not keep items at the front desk.

-If Liberty is closed due to weather, then the studio is also closed.
+CODE Dance Studio follows the Liberty School District Schedule.
+If LSD is closed due to weather, the studio is also closed.

 Halloween